fata-cmd/gbdc/doc/extractors/CNFBaseFeatures.md

-# Feature Extractors

-## CNF Context

-### Isohash for CNF Instances

-This feature extractor computes exactly one feature for each instance which is the hashsum of the sorted degree sequence of the normalize literal interaction graph.
-TODO: elaborate.
-The feature over-approximates the equivalence class of isomorphic instances and can be used to reduce redundancy in experimentation.

-### Base Features for CNF Instances
+# Base Features for CNF Instances

+- Context: cnf

 This feature extractor computes several statististical features which can roughly be grouped into the four categories \textsf{clause type}, \textsf{horn proximity}, \textsf{polarity balance}, and \textsf{graph based}.